Arranged alphabetically by county.

 Talbot Hotel, Wexford

 An official postcard printed by the Carmel Press Ltd., Dublin.
-Hard to date but possible 1950s – the hotel still occupies the same location but has been massively enlarged.
+Hard to date but possible 1950s – the hotel still occupies the same site but has been massively enlarged.

 The Woodenbridge Hotel, Woodenbridge, Co.Wicklow